datatrail-jhu/10_dsjob/scripts/03_website_script.md

 These three examples should give you an idea of what to include in the "About Me" section of your website.
 Generally, consider including your current position, if applicable, background information about yourself and where to find projects you've worked on.

-Having looked at a few other individuals' websites, write your biography text at teh end of the _index.md file we've been working with so far.
+Having looked at a few other individuals' websites, write your biography text at the end of the _index.md file we've been working with so far.

 Once you save, these changes to the icons and bio displayed on your home page will be visible.